Storyblocks Video (Videoblocks) Review: An Affordable Stock Footage Option?

 What is Storyblocks and How Does it Work?

-As a Storyblocks Video subscriber, you’ll have access to royalty-free clips — meaning you won’t need to pay additional licensing fees in the future.
+As a Storyblocks Video subscriber, you’ll have access to royalty-free clips, meaning you won’t need to pay additional licensing fees in the future.
 As they explain, anything you download is yours forever.
-This means you can use the same clips in future projects without paying for another license.
+This means you can use the same clips in future projects without paying for another license — even if you’re no longer a subscriber.
 Additionally, Storyblocks provides up to $20,000 in indemnification for an individual.
 However, for teams or organizations, there is a separate Enterprise License.

 For more details and answers to specific questions you have about Storyblocks’ Standard License, I’d highly advise you to visit their site as I am far from an expert in this field.